 Get more tips:

 - What You Need to Do when Your Child Won’t Nap

 - How to Get Your Baby to Sleep without Being Held

 - How to Teach Your Baby to Self Soothe

 - How to Get Your Baby to Take Longer Naps

 Tell me in the comments: What are you struggling with in the evenings?
-What nighttime routines would you like to implement with your baby?
+What baby nighttime routine would you like to implement?

 Did you know that your baby's awake time affects how well he sleeps?
 Discover one mistake you may be making with your baby's awake time.

 Don't make the same mistakes I did—help your baby fall asleep with this one simple trick!
 You absolutely need to get this one thing right in order to help your baby sleep well.

 Join over 30,000 parents who've signed up for my newsletter, and download your copy: